pmotwani-ele/DevOps-Challenge/README.md

 ## what is not done in the favor of time and can be improved in this setup ####

-- Use Ingress load balancer for Consumer and producer backend service for better availability.
+Consider using an Ingress Load Balancer for the consumer and producer backend services to improve availability and manageability.

-- can use helm charts and not deployment manifests file for building the service ( Better packaging as kafka)
+Similar to Kafka, Helm charts can also be utilized for deploying backend services, which helps standardize and simplify deployments.

-- CICD ( deployment) pipelines are missing keeping timelines in mind , in real time can create a CI pipeline for deployment and branching etc
+CI/CD pipelines for deployment and PR reviews are currently missing.
+Given project timelines, this was deprioritized, but in a real-world scenario, implementing automated CI pipelines would be essential.

-- Can use something like Karpenter or Autoscaler for node scaling etc if real time environment on cloud environment , similarly for larger and complicate environments , can use combination of VPA and HPA for scaling ( here was minikube)
+For scaling infrastructure in cloud environments, tools like Karpenter or the Cluster Autoscaler can be used for dynamic node provisioning.
+In more complex or production-scale environments, a combination of VPA (Vertical Pod Autoscaler) and HPA (Horizontal Pod Autoscaler) would be appropriate.
+(This setup was on Minikube, so scaling was limited.)

-- Similarly for Kafka , we can use managed Kafka service like AWS MSK if real time environment in kafka for better scalabilitiy , management and less overhead
+For Kafka, a managed service like AWS MSK can be leveraged in real-time environments to enhance scalability, simplify management, and reduce operational overhead.

-- for IAC , I have used Helm mostly as was an easy choice here to use the external charts , in real time would recommend creating our own helm charts or we can also  use Terraform/terragrunt ( combination of both ), Templating was the motive here
+As for Infrastructure as Code (IaC), Helm was primarily used here due to its simplicity and the availability of external charts.
+However, in production, creating custom Helm charts or using tools like Terraform or Terragrunt (or a combination) is recommended.
+The goal was to focus on templating and automation.